 Play Watermelon Baseball

 Grab a bat and some slices of watermelon.
 One person pitches with a watermelon slice and another person tries to hit the watermelon slice with a bat as if it were a baseball.
 My boys LOVE this, in fact they are the ones who made this up.
 The watermelon slice splatters and flies into pieces when the batter hits the slice.
 Messy family fun no doubt!
 Even though it’s messy, lots of laughter and great bonding time and memories result.
-Sometimes I’ve even caught my kids eating the smashed watermelon pieces off the ground (something I’ve gotten used to as a boy mom;).
-Game inspired by @Fruit Ninja.
+Sometimes I’ve even caught my kids eating the smashed watermelon pieces off the ground (something I’ve gotten used to as a boy mom, ya know the subjective 3-second rule;).

 Just for fun, try other fruits like clementine oranges or bananas.
 Leave the fruit in the grass for the birds and rabbits to snack on.